Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ..............................................................................................................

-# How to install nuget packages(Entity Framework Core)
+# How to install nuget packages (can be any nuget package)

-Nuget packages can be installed through -->VSCode-->View --> Command Palette
+Nuget packages can be installed through -->VSCode-->View --> Command Palette if --> Nuget Package Manager extension was installed on VS Code.

 - write in the Palette --> Nuget Package, click it and then write your Nuget package name to download